piranha/solovyov.net/src/blog/2020/inheritance.md

 If that was the only problem!
 Let's not forget that now your base class internal implementation is your API now.
 For every child class!
 Change something in the base class and risk whole codebase being derailed with bugs.

-In my opinion, object oriented programming was a lie.
+In my opinion, object oriented programming is a lie.
 But other parts of it at the very least are not actively harmful.
 Inheritance is.

 ### Brave new world